efredericks/gvsu-cis373/assets/labs/lab9.md

 For the lab, you have read the accelerometer, mapped it to LEDs, and sent data off to a webpage via Bluetooth.

 Last week, we did a bit about security (ahead of schedule, oddly enough).
-Take your accelerometer values and encrypt them!
+Take your accelerometer values and encrypt them (print them to the terminal though)!

-I'm going to be receiving the data you send and decrypting it.

 ### Want extra credit?
 Have your LEDs react to the direction you're tilting the device.